SnowKatie/snowk/docs/index.md

 !!! success "I will support large library addons or systems"
     As long as I have access and they are reasonablly coded I will make an attempt to support the addon or library you use for your Menus, Games, etc.

+!!! success "I will release a minimum of 1 script per month."
+    One script per month of good quality will be produced.